ecosia/pycon22-prometheus-workshop/README.md

 Try add a counter to the application, add the labels which you find significant and a suitable name and description.
 See if when you run the server you can find it at `/metrics`.
 You may also want to experiment with the placement of you `.inc()` call.

+---

-### Section 3: Scraping Metrics with Prometheus
+### Section 3: Scraping Metrics with Prometheus and creating Dashboards with Grafana

+---

 So far, we've been able to instrument our application, such that it is now exporting metrics about its runtime behaviour.
 However, we still need to collect those metrics and store the data in a way that we can query it back out, in order to graph it over time and make dashboards.

 There is a `prometheus.yaml` configuration file here in the repo, which is already set up to scrape metrics from our application.
-We can run both our application and Prometheus inside Docker, so that they are easily able to find each other.
+We can run both our application, Prometheus, and Grafana inside Docker, so that they are easily able to find each other.

+#### Run the application, Prometheus and Grafana in Docker

-To build the application Docker image, and start the application container and Prometheus together, run the following command (from the root of this repo):
+To build the application Docker image, and start the application container, Prometheus and Grafana together, run the following command (from the root of this repo):

 ``` sh
 docker-compose up --build